ChilliCream/workshops/crypto/docs/docs/02-Hot Chocolate/05-Mutations.md

 }
 ```

-So, when we register the query type in **Hot Chocolate** we are specifying the type that represents the `query` operation type.
+So, when we register the query type in **Hot Chocolate**, we specify the type that represents the `query` operation.

 ```csharp
 builder.Services.AddQueryType<Query>();
 ```

-A mutation is specified almost the same than a query in the GraphQL syntax.
+A mutation is specified almost as a query in the GraphQL syntax.

 **DO NOT FORGET TO SWAP IMAGE**
 ![GraphQL Mutation Structure](images/mutation-structure.png)

 The first striking difference is that a mutation starts with the keyword `mutation`.
-Like for the query type we need to register in **Hot Chocolate** a mutation type.
+Like with the query type, we need to register a mutation type in **Hot Chocolate**.

 ```csharp
 builder.Services